Bushi (region): 19th century

 The 19th century marked a transformative period in the history of Bushi, shaped by the gradual evolution from fragmented polities toward centralized monarchical regimes.
 Although many of these centralization efforts were met with limited success, the century is particularly well-documented due to abundant oral, material, and written sources.

 Politically, 19th-century Bushi was characterized by the coexistence of multiple independent states alongside emerging ambitions for regional hegemony.
 These dynamics gave rise to numerous internal and external tensions that destabilized the region.
 Fragmentation, political instability, territorial annexations, famines, and wars were recurring phenomena.
 One of the most notable events of the period was the second secession of the Kingdom of Kabare in 1860.
 Following military campaigns against the Bahavu of the north, Bigomokero, sent by his father Makombe-Kabare, proclaimed independence over the territories he had conquered, including parts of Ngweshe.
-His successors, particularly Karhano, attempted to reclaim or expand these territories, resulting in the formation of the Irhambi-Karhano principality.
+His successors, particularly Karhano, attempted to reclaim or expand these territories, which then led to the formation of the Irhambi-Karhano principality.
 This political division was later formalized by colonial authorities in 1929–1930.
 Conflicts were not limited to inter-state rivalries; disputes frequently arose among Bami and rival princes, often over succession.
 These disputes led to frequent warfare, including notable clashes between Kabare and Ngweshe, Kaziba and Burhinyi, and Kalonge and Nindja.
 Such conflicts were typically motivated by the desire to seize land or conduct razzias (raids).